From MozillaZine Knowledge Base

 Exit Firefox completely, open the Windows Control Panel and then,

-The uninstaller includes the option, "Remove my Firefox personal data and customizations".
-This will also remove your Firefox user profile data (bookmarks, passwords, cookies, extensions, preferences, etc.).
+Note: In Firefox 30.0 and below, the uninstaller includes the option, "Remove my Firefox personal data and customizations".
+This removes your Firefox user profile data (bookmarks, passwords, cookies, extensions, preferences, etc.).
 DO NOT select this option if you want to keep your Firefox profile data and settings.
+This option has been removed in Firefox 31 so, if you wish to remove your Firefox user profile data, you will need to do it manually (see below for instructions).

 Even if the uninstall fails, as it may in some cases, continue on with the rest of the uninstall instructions.